jjackson19862017/Milestone4_Recipes/README.md

 ### Added Footer to base.html

 I added a footer just to round off the site.
 I also removed the about link in the Navbar due to the information being accessible in the footer.

+## Thursday 6th Feb 2020,

+### Created Add Recipe Form

+I have put together a form that can take input, from a user.
+I haven't setup the actual form submit yet.